Skip to content

 If you withdraw after the end of the 7th week of the quarter

-If you withdraw after the end of the 7th week of the quarter, you may elect to use the above procedure and withdraw without earning credit but getting a full refund, or you may elect to receive credit and grades.
-If you choose to receive credit you may not receive a refund.
+Students who withdraw after the end of the 7th week of the quarter may elect to use the above procedure and withdraw without earning credit and receive a full refund, or you may elect to receive credit and grades.
+Students who you choose to receive credit may not receive a refund.

 Refer to the Tuition section above regarding the possible cancellation and refund of tuition and fees.